alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ### Features evaluations

-### Histogram of Oriented Gradients (HOG) features

-HOG algorithm are pretty good for detecting dinami obkject as explained in [a this presentation](https://www.youtube.com/watch?v=7S5qXET179I)

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+To detect and recognize cars on the video stream firstly we need to figure out relevant car features.
+Firstly, we explored dataset and extracted simple feature like color Spatial bins of Color: code can be found in line 4 of the [a code](sdc-vehicle-detection-and-tracking.ipynb)

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]
 ![alt text][image3]

+### Histogram of Oriented Gradients (HOG) features

+HOG algorithm are pretty good for detecting dinamyc object as explained in [a this presentation](https://www.youtube.com/watch?v=7S5qXET179I)

+The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.